 In summary, three ZnO/X (X=graphene, g-C3N4, and graphene-g-C3N4) photocatalysts were prepared via a hydrothermal method using Zn, C recovered from spent primary batteries, and g-C3N4 from melamine.
-A comparative study has been conducted to demonstrate the role of graphene in the synthesis of ZnO-based photocatalysts.
-Although the amounts of precursors were similar (2 mL of ZnCl2 solution and 0.5 g of substrate X) at the same synthesis conditions, it is revealed that the crystallization of ZnO on the substrate graphene became more favorable, improved particle dispersion, and enhanced visible light absorption, as confirmed by XRD, IR, SEM-EDS, and UV-Vis DRS.
+A comparative study has been conducted to demonstrate the role of graphene enhanced visible-light response and charge separation in the synthesis of ZnO-based photocatalysts.
+It is revealed that graphene provided a more favorable substrate for ZnO crystallization, improved particle dispersion, and enhanced visible light absorption, as confirmed by XRD, IR, SEM-EDS, and UV-Vis DRS.
 The photocatalytic efficiency of the synthesized materials under visible light exposure, evaluated by the degradation of the antibiotic rifampicin, was highest for the ZG composite, confirming the beneficial effect of graphene in the composite.